 Mr. Bazil is an Economics graduate with post-graduate training in Finance, Marketing, Research and Management.
-He is a final level candidate in the Chartered Financial Analyst examinations administered by the CFA Institute and has held positions as an adjunct lecturer at Cipriani College of Labour and Cooperative Studies and the School of Business and Computer Sciences.
-Mr. Bazil was trained in Utility Regulation at the Public Utility Research Centre, University of Florida, and was interned at the US Securities and Exchange Commission and the World Bank where he received training in market regulation and development to develop my technical skills in the area of research.
-Three years prior to commencing the programme I spent most of my career working in the area of research in the corporate environment.
-As a result I saw this programme as an opportunity to enhance my technical skills to make myself more marketable.
-I must say that the M.Sc. in Development Statistics has done for me exactly what I had expected.
-It resulted in developing my skills specifically in the areas of data analysis and research design.
+He is a final level candidate in the Chartered Financial Analyst examinations administered by the CFA Institute and has held positions as an adjunct lecturer at the University of the West Indies' Sir Arthur Lewis Institute of Social and Economic Studies, Cipriani College of Labour and Cooperative Studies and the School of Business and Computer Sciences.
+Mr. Bazil was trained in Utility Regulation at the Public Utility Research Centre, University of Florida, and was interned at the US Securities and Exchange Commission and the World Bank where he received training in market regulation and development.